nicklafferty/craftycody/content/life/making-our-backyard-zen.md

 Sidenote: I also put a border of regular rocks from the yard all along the underside of the deck.
 I'm not going to pay an arm and a leg for rocks just to have them get lost under there.

+After the landscape fabric was down, I poured and tamped down sand piles to lay pavers onto.
+I did this about 100 times in the front yard, so I've got a good system and can lay them relatively quick.

 ## Relaxing